Victoria Christopher Murray: Career

 After working in business for ten years, Murray launched a financial services agency for Aegon, USA, where she worked for nine years.

 Murray published her first book, Temptation, in 1997.
 As she continued writing, she became known for her Christian fiction geared toward African American readers, though the genre didn't exist when she published Temptation.
 Murray stated, "I knew that I wanted to write a book that was entertaining, compelling and put God in the middle and still have the book be a page-turner."
 Later, Murray explained that she hated the "Christian fiction label," saying, "I think it limits our readership ...
 I’m not writing for people who are already in church.
 If I had to say who I was trying to gain, it’s people who never entered a church.”

 Since her Temptation, Murray has published over 30 novels.

 In 2014, Murray launched Brown Girls Publishing alongside ReShonda Tate Billingsley.

+Murray has partnered with Marie Benedict and written several historical fiction novels featuring Black women that won several honors.
+The 2021 publication of The Personal Librarian earned the "Favorites of Favorites" by Library Reads, a place in Booklist's top ten historical fiction novels, and nominated for the Goodreads Choice Award for Historical Fiction.
+Further, The Washington Post named it as a notable book of the year.
+Their second collaboration, The First Ladies, was named a Target book of the year 2023 and named a 'Best book of the year 2023' by Christian Science Monitor.
+Their third collaboration entitled A Pair of Aces, published in 2026, earned a selection to Reese's Book Club.